operator-framework/operator-sdk/doc/proposals/ansible-helm-addapi.md

 ### Acceptance Criteria

 * Documentation is updated with steps to add additonal apis for both Ansible and Helm.
-* Flags options which are related to the API scaffold and available for operator-sdk new project --type [options] also should be provided in the operator-sdk new api for the types
+* Flags options which are related to the API scaffold and available for operator-sdk new project --type   also should be provided in the operator-sdk new api for the types
 * Ansible User should be able to scadffold all resources needed for the additional api with below command `operator-sdk add api --kind <kind> --api-version <group/version>`
 * Helm User should be able to scadffold all resources needed for the additional api with below command,   --helm-chart being optionl